 The REScoopVPP project will have two main outputs: a Community-driven Flexibility Box (COFY-box), which aims to make existing buildings smarter, and a set of community tools to organise smart energy communities.
 Let’s focus on the first output first.
 Can you tell us what the COFY-box will do to make buildings smarter and how it works?

-The COFY Box is an open source smart home controller to make different devices at home work together to make better use of the available renewable energy.
+The COFY Box is an open source smart home controller that aims to make individual homes smarter and more flexible by making different devices at home work together to make better use of the available renewable energy.
 Developed by communities, the COFY Box aims also to enable communities to act as an aggregated entity, a Virtual Power Plant.

 In a first step, the COFY-box brings together the data from all these devices.
 In a second step, it analyses and visualises this data in a uniform and transparent way.
 Finally, the COFY-box can also help controlling the devices, which means that it helps decide which device works when.